mansemino/ArctiumSnifferBrowser/readme.txt

 or here: http://www.4shared.com/zip/Ac3pw7Ab/SnifferBrowser_dlls.html

 Updates:
+- Added gatherer for 'gameobject_stats' table (just open your dumps, click 'Tools' -> 'DB Gatherer' and select 'Game Objects stats' from the combobox; Give a name for the file and you're done!
+- *new feature* Gatherer module (under tools): You can create Arctium SQL file with data for several tables.
+- Changed some icons for popup menus
+- Parser for QueryGameObject packets
 - Updated Opcode Offsets to 5.3.0.17055 (universal patcher still works! :P)
 - Parser for NPCText packets
 - Pressing "DEL" key on main table will erase all packets of the same kind as the selected one